Escherbach/Seq-Roadmap/early-detection.md

 ### Cost

-Illumina’s (current market leader in sequencing) cheapest runs cost \~\$300 to \$500[⁹](https://www.zotero.org/google-docs/?NJMTcC).
-As such, healthcare providers are unlikely to use these instruments for sequencing single samples.
-Batching and multiplexing multiple samples onto a single sequencing run can significantly reduce the cost per sample, but introduces a delay before sequencing can begin.
+The cheapest runs of Illumina instruments currently cost \~\$300 to \$500[⁹](https://www.zotero.org/google-docs/?NJMTcC).
+To our knowledge, the cheapest run (Oxford Nanopore’s Flongle) costs closer to $100[¹⁰].
+Even at this price point, healthcare providers are unlikely to use these instruments for sequencing single samples.

+Batching and **multiplexing** multiple samples onto a single sequencing run can significantly reduce the cost per sample, but introduces a delay before sequencing can begin.
 The delay is dependent on the nature of the testing facility and the number of samples being received per day, but typically, this is on the order of a week.

-Other instruments (for example, Oxford Nanopore’s Flongle) cost \~\$100[¹⁰](https://www.zotero.org/google-docs/?QpfDWf), which could enable fewer samples to be multiplexed, perhaps on a daily basis.

-However, a delay of days to weeks is likely unacceptable in an infectious disease diagnostic context where we ideally want to provide results as rapidly as possible.
+This **delay of days to weeks** is likely unacceptable in an infectious disease diagnostic context where we ideally want to provide results as rapidly as possible.

-Furthermore, and perhaps most problematically, multiplexing multiple samples onto a single chip significantly reduces the sensitivity of the test since the sequence coverage per sample reduces proportional to the number of samples.
+Another downside of multiplexing onto a single chip is the significant reduction in sensitivity of the test, since the sequence coverage per sample reduces proportional to the number of samples.

-Therefore the high single-run cost for current instruments makes them a poor fit for diagnostic applications.
+Therefore, the high single-run cost for current instruments makes them a poor fit for diagnostic applications.
 This is the case even if we look at the COGS (Illumina \$50 to \$100s, Oxford Nanopore \$50 to \$450 based on stated margins^([1](https://www.zotero.org/google-docs/?uZfJ69) [12](https://www.zotero.org/google-docs/?tljpmF)).
 Cheaper options could make running single-sample tests economically viable.

 ### Automation